 “In the wake of the new default pricing, most power companies have had to change their plans completely, promoting features of a plan in a transparent way, whether it’s a credit off bills or a modest discount.
 Bill credits give the retailer another tangible marketing tool, which can be good for consumers if the deal is competitive, but can also create a new layer of confusion.

 “Just like with discounts, it’s also important to understand the conditions of the bill credits being offered, because in many cases these credits act as a loyalty program to keep customers with the retailer in question.
-You’ll still need to make sure you’re getting a competitive deal and then the bill credits can be a tidy bonus.”
+You’ll still need to make sure you’re getting a competitive deal.”

 Compare Electricity Plans